kevinselwyn/nessemble/docs/pages/usage.md

 ### uninstall &lt;package&gt;

 The `uninstall` command will uninstall a package.
+See the section on [Packages](/packages/#uninstalling) for more information on the usage.

 Example: